raven-rwho/books/reinforcement/deep_reinforcement_learning.md

 As chapter 4 shows with an catpole envorinment - by feeding a neural network with the observations of "winning" episodes - RL is able to play cartpole without any implementaion/explanation of the environment!

 ### Reward
+It is just a scalar value , which can be positive or negative.
+The purpose is to tell the agent how well they have behaved

 ### Agent
+Somebody who interacts with the environment - like the piece of software which plays the game or trades, or....

 ### Environment
+Everything outside the agent - like the chess game or the stock market

 ### Actions
+THings that the agent can do in an environment - like the chess rules or laws that define how stocks can be traded

 ### Observations
+Observations are next to the rewards the second channel of information that the environments provides the agent.

+### Discount Factor
+The fact that the discount rate is bounded to be smaller than 1 is a mathematical trick to make an infinite sum finite.
+This helps proving the convergence of certain algorithms.
+This is relevant for the vsalue iteration method.
+Without it we would had to deal with an infinite sum of values delivered by certain actions.

+### Markov

 ## Chapter 2 - OpenAI Gym
 [Gym](https://www.openai.com) is a framework that implements all necessary parts of RL-Learning (see above).
 It provides hundreds of already prepared environments - from borad games over algorithmic challenges to parameter tuning and doom.